The Fastest Ways to Remove Google Search Results: Ranked

 The quickest way to change search results is to make them completely disappear from the website on which the content is published.
 There are two ways to remove search results at the source:

-• Via the person who originally posted it
+- Via the person who originally posted it, or the person they work for

 NOTE: Before you reach out to someone, ask yourself what their motivation might have been to create the negative content in the first place.
-If their intention was to harm you, reaching out might be a very bad idea.
+If they intended to harm you, reaching out might be a very bad idea.
 We have seen cases where attorneys sent a cease and desist letter only to have it posted alongside the original negative content – making things worse.

 Here are free email templates to request that content be removed or edited.

-The unfortunate fact is, in most cases, journalists simply don't have the incentive to take something down, even if what they wrote is destroying someone's life.
+Unfortunately, in most cases, journalists simply don’t have the incentive to take something down, even if what they wrote is ruining an innocent person’s life.
+They will often cite the First Amendment or “preservation of the public record” as a rationalization for destroying someone’s life with their work.

 How to Contact the Webmaster to Delete Content

-You can find the owner of a web page using a Whois tool like Whois.net or DomainTools (see how to find webmaster info video below).
-If a website does not have domain privacy enabled, you can often find the owner's name, address, and phone number.
+The Webmaster usually runs the technical aspects of the website.
+Getting content removed involves contacting the webmaster directly.
+You can find the owner of a web page using a Whois tool like Whois.net or DomainTools.
+If a website does not have domain privacy enabled, you can often find the owner’s name, address, and phone number.
 Some websites do not share this information publicly; they anonymize their contact information.
 In this case, you can try the Contact Us area of the website or even use LinkedIn to search for the name of the Webmaster and then use an email finder like Hunter.io to get their contact information.

-That's not the only way to remove search results from Google.
+That’s not the only way to remove search results from Google.
 If the author or webmaster is unwilling to delete the page entirely, you can ask them to remove specific search phrases related to your company from the content.
-This way, the next time a search engine crawls the page, it will not find the search phrase and should, in time, demote and then remove the search result.
+For example, if your company name is Acme Widgets, asking the Webmaster or author to remove the name of your company from the article will make it less likely to rank in Google or other search engines.
+The next time a search engine crawls the page, it will not find the search phrase and should, in time, demote and then remove the search result.

 The NoIndex Method: Making a Web Page Invisible to Google